- The SPGS journey

 Mr Mark Weinburg, a St Paul’s parent, gave the school its first computer.
 It was described as a “small microcomputer which goes easily on a desk top”.

-The school hosted a Gala Evening in Aldwych to fundraise for Mrs Brigstocke’s ambitious building plans, which includes a new theatre, a computer centre and an engineering workshop.
-The evening involves entertainment from Jeremy Irons, John Dankworth, Cleo Laine and Richard Briers.
+The school hosted a Gala Evening in Aldwych to fundraise for Mrs Brigstocke’s ambitious building plans, which included a new theatre, a computer centre and an engineering workshop.
+The evening involved entertainment from Jeremy Irons, John Dankworth, Cleo Laine and Richard Briers.